CymatiCorp/CyKITv2/README.md

 Beta
 ----
-Currently the automatic rendering for certain EEG controllers does not work, manual control should work for all devices.

-Battery level might not report correctly on some devices.

-Only the EEG tab is currently functional.

-The data will not be formatted correctly on all controllers, and some additional work needs to be done in this area.
+Gyro Data not yet supported.
+Depending on the headset, you may be able to view gyros in manual control.
+Epoc+ gyros will not currently be displayed.
+Note: Switching to Gyro-mode may cause EEG to stop displaying.
+Refresh the browser if this occurs.

+Recordings work, however it has not been tested with importing to any application, and the headers may need some work.

+Todo:
+ Fix (All, Counter) buttons.
+ Add Gyros.
+ Add Game.
+ Add Epoc+ Settings change.
+ Fix CSV header data.
+ Add OpenVIBE support.
+ Add Generic TCP layer.
+ Fix Misc. visual bugs with scrolling.

-* Feel free to offer comments and suggests via Issues, <br>
-or submit new push requests, if you have something to contribute.
+* Feel free to offer comments and suggests via Issues, for further information check our Discord server.
+Submit new push requests, if you have something to contribute.